 have been violated, you can make a report.
 All players have the possibility to report other characters that use unofficial software such as bots, illegal character names, and illegal statements directly to customer support.
 To do so, right-click on the character or the statement and select the corresponding reporting reason, or click on the corresponding button on the character page or the forum if you like to report an illegal name, post, signature or comment from the Tibia website.

-Whenever you are ready to leave the Island of Destiny, Captain Kurt will happily sail you to the destination of your choice.
+Once you have equipped yourself, there is only one way out which leads you directly to the ship.
+Captain Dreadnought will happily sail you to the destination of your choice.
 However, the city needs a publicly accessible port, so it is impossible to travel to Kazordoon or Svargrond.
-If you have not made up your mind in which city you want to start off, Captain Kurt is also able to provide you with some basic information about every Tibian city.
+If you have not made up your mind in which city you want to start off, Captain Dreadnought is also able to provide you with some basic information about every Tibian city.

 5 The Main Continent